s541910/ConnectCompany-GDP1/Proposal.md

 ## Other requirements :
 - There should be separate accounts for admin and members such that no member can access the database and only admin has the rights to update the database.
-- User should be able to receive notifications whenever they have registered for an event
+- User should be able to receive notifications whenever they have registered for an event.
-- This application needs to handle different users at a time who are registering for the same event
+- This application needs to handle different users at a time who are registering for the same event.

 ## User interface sketches